-At the end of this month I will be returning to Rome for the second session of the Synod on Synodality.
+Dear Brothers and Sisters in Christ At the end of this month I will be returning to Rome for the second session of the Synod on Synodality.
 Those who attended last year are required to be there again.
 It will be good to reconnect with people I met last year and with whom I spent the month in prayer, discernment and discussion.
-Fr Dennis Nacorda from the parish of Wairarapa is also attending.

-This second session of the Synod addresses the question How to be a missionary synodal Church?
+Fr Dennis Nacorda from the parish of addresses the question How to be a missionary synodal Church?
 This is indeed the challenge for us as we come to terms with what it means to be synodal and then how this may be put into practice moving forward.
 The synodal Church is about attitude and action.
-It is
+It is helpful to be able to explain what it is so that we know what to work on in our life as a Church moving forward.